3 Route Choices from 30 to 65 Miles

 Pride Ride 65

-Ride the same route as the 50-mile, but you’ll add in a loop up before
+Ride the same route as the 50-mile, but you’ll add in a loop up though

-approaching the rest stop to take a breather with fellow riders.
+Rockleigh before approaching the rest stop to take a breather with fellow

-Then you’ll continue along with the 50-mile riders back to the
+riders.
+Then you’ll continue along with the 50-mile riders but head even

 before continuing south back to Riverbank State Park in Manhattan.